pomle/throb/README.md

 ## `turnstyle`

-Synchronosly ensure only a single asynchronous call is in flight at any given time.
-Returns a promise if the call was allowed, otherwise null.
+Synchronously ensure only a single asynchronous call is in flight at any given time.
+Returns Promise if the call was allowed, otherwise `undefined`.

 ### Usage